KanchangC/covid-vaccine-booking/README.md

 - Discord ID for DMs: pallupz#5726
 - And finally, I know code quality isn't great.
 Suggestions are welcome.

+### What this script do

+1. Check availabilty of slots at prefered location
+2. Option to automate the booking
+3. reschedule active appointment
+4. cancel active appointment
+5. download appointment slip

 ### Usage: